This page is no longer being updated. For ongoing coverage of this topic, go to Boise State Public Radio’s website.

-The Boise market has been hardest hit in the housing crisis, with foreclosures concentrated in Ada and Canyon Counties.
+The Boise-metro market was hardest hit in Idaho’s housing crisis, with foreclosures concentrated in Ada and Canyon Counties.

-Idaho’s housing boom was concentrated around its two main metropolitan areas, Boise and northern Idaho, near Coeur d’Alene.
+Idaho’s housing boom was centered around its two main metropolitan areas, Boise and Coeur d’Alene.

-John Starr of the global real estate company Colliers International had a front-row seat as capital poured into the local housing market in the years preceding the bust.
+John Starr of the global real estate company Colliers International had a front-row seat as capital poured into the local housing markets in the years preceding the bust.